Genital trauma: Penile trauma

 Penile trauma can take several forms.
 Abrasions can be caused by a zipper injury, and fractures can be caused by sexual activity.
 One type of penile trauma is penile amputation.
 Penile amputation is a rare injury and is considered an emergency urological condition.
 Some of the reasons this may occur are self-mutilation with psychiatric disturbances, sexual need, accidents, iatrogenic injuries, or revenge and marriage breakdown.
 Since this is a rare injury there is no standardized method to treat this.
 Micro-surgical repair seems to be the most effective method to achieve a return of sensation and erectile function.

 Testicular trauma

 Testicular trauma is an injury to one or both testicles.
 Types of injuries include blunt, penetrating and degloving.
 The testes are located within the scrotum, which hangs outside of the body, and do not have the protection of muscles and bones.
 This makes it easier for the testes to be struck, hit, kicked or crushed, which occurs most often during contact sports.
 Testicles can be protected by wearing athletic cups during sports.
 Trauma to the testes can cause severe pain, bruising, swelling, and/or in severe cases even infertility.
+It can also turn in its space, causing a blockage of the vascular supply, this condition requires immediate medical attention (testicular torsion).
 In most cases, the testes—which are made of a spongy material—can absorb some impact without serious damage.